martiansideofthemoon/squash-website/README.md

 ## SQuASH Landing Page

 The landing page is a static HTML file which can be found under [`squash-landing`](squash-landing).
 All the code is written in [`squash-landing/index.html`](squash-landing/index.html).
 The website is hosted at [http://squash.cs.umass.edu/](http://squash.cs.umass.edu/).
+This file has been adapted from [Rowan Zeller](https://rowanzellers.com)'s landing page for [HellaSwag](https://rowanzellers.com/hellaswag/).

 ## SQuASH Backend